 - 1. Allocating \$25,000 for a consultant to prepare an RFP for a fee-in-lieu program by the end of 2020. - 2.
-Allocating \$100,000 for the development of a County Stormwater Bank Implementation Plan. - C. Enhanced Aquatic Plant Cutting in the Yahara River Chain-of-Lakes.
+Allocating \$100,000 for the development of a County Stormwater Bank Implementation Plan.

+C. Enhanced Aquatic Plant Cutting in the Yahara River Chain-of-Lakes.
 Data from the Yahara Chain of Lakes Lake Level Task Force shows increased cutting of aquatic plants in the Yahara River significantly increases water flow, which in turn allows better management of lake levels, especially during high water events.
 Additionally, aquatic plant management supports more outdoor recreation and helps to minimize losses of water-based economic activity.
-The LWC recommends: - 1.
-Continued support and funding for twelve aquatic plant cutters, two barges, one transport cutter/barge, aquatic plant harvester support equipment and staff hours to effectively manage and remove aquatic plants. - D. Expanded Beach Health Monitoring, Education and Public Notification.
+The LWC recommends:

+- 1. Purchasing two additional aquatic plant harvesters due to the continued need for increased flow and recreation in the Yahara Chain of Lakes. - 2.
+Continued support and funding for twelve aquatic plant cutters, two barges, one transport cutter/barge, aquatic plant harvester support equipment and staff hours to effectively manage and remove aquatic plants.

+D. Expanded Beach Health Monitoring, Education and Public Notification.
 Public Health Madison and Dane County (PHMDC) staff provides monitoring of lakes and shoreline waters for chemical and microbiological indicators, assures compliance with the State storm water regulation mandates (WI Admin Code NR 216) for illicit discharge detection and elimination, monitors point source discharges of chemicals from local industries and businesses and maintains permits for their facilities to assure adequate discharge water quality, assures water quality and regulatory testing compliance (SDWA) for municipal water customers and private well testing and consultation for home owners, and assures compliance with WI Admin Code Chapter NR 507 mandate of environmental monitoring for five closed landfills.
 The monitoring function of PHMDC is critical for informing county-wide decision-making.